Trance-0/NoteNextra/pages/Math401/Math401_T3.md

 #### Definition of general Hilbert space

-A Hilbert space is a complete inner product space.
+A Hilbert space is a complete inner product vector space.

 #### General Pythagorean theorem